 It’s a lot less fiddly than others in this list but you need to make sure you manage the shape and the blending.

-Using a small, precise eyeshadow brush, we recommend that Morphe E14 Oval shading brush, dab the single colour in the shape that you want it before using a blending brush (such as the Morphe M441 Pro Firm Blending brush) to sweep and soften the colour around the edges. `
+Using a small, precise eyeshadow brush or applicator, dab the single colour in the shape that you want it before using a blending brush (such as the Morphe M441 Pro Firm Blending brush) to sweep and soften the colour around the edges.

 Let’s get real: do you sometimes forget about your bottom lashes when it comes to an eyeshadow look?
 Or do you even choose to neglect them on purpose?